freemansoft/vnet-p2s-vpn-bastion-azure/README.md

 ## DNS

-The private DNS servers used to support the Private Link Endpoints (PLE) are managed via the same Resource Group that holds the `hub` and `spoke` VNets.
-This essentially puts them in the hubs.
+The private DNS zones used to support the Private Link Endpoints (PLE) are managed via the same Resource Group that holds the `hub` and `spoke` VNets.
+The private DNS zones are connected to the Hub and Spoke VNets via _Virtual Network links_ This essentially makes the names in those zones visible to the Hub and Spoke VNets.

 ```mermaid
 flowchart LR